GonzaSystem/GonzaSystem/README.md

 ### Hello!
 I'm Gonzalo Gomez - aka [GonzaSystem] 👋

-## I'm 25 years old and I'm a Father and a Full Stack Web Developer!
+## I'm 25 years old, I'm a Father and also a Full Stack Web Developer!

 - 🌱 I’m currently growing my Laravel & Vue experience (working with services containers & advanced vue in different projects)
 - 👯 I’m looking to collaborate with other content creators to build great stuff together